-- (2) The Contractor shall furnish these bill of lading copies (i) within 20 working days of the date of loading for shipments originating in the United States, or (ii) within 30 working days for shipments originating outside the United States.
-Each bill of lading copy shall contain the following information:

-- (A) Sponsoring U.S. Government agency.

-- (B) Name of vessel.

-- (C) Vessel flag of registry.

-- (D) Date of loading.

-- (E) Port of loading.

-- (F) Port of final discharge.

-- (G) Description of commodity.

-- (H) Gross weight in pounds and cubic feet if available.

-- (I) Total ocean freight revenue in U.S. dollars.

-- (d) The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts or purchase orders under this contract.

-- (e) The requirement in paragraph (a) does not apply to--
+- (2) The Contractor shall furnish these bill of lading copies - (i) within 20 working days of the date of loading for shipments originating in the United States, or - (ii) within 30 working days for shipments originating outside the United States.
+Each bill of lading copy shall contain the following information: - (A) Sponsoring U.S. Government agency. - (B) Name of vessel. - (C) Vessel flag of registry. - (D) Date of loading. - (E) Port of loading. - (F) Port of final discharge. - (G) Description of commodity. - (H) Gross weight in pounds and cubic feet if available. - (I) Total ocean freight revenue in U.S. dollars. - (d) The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts or purchase orders under this contract, except those described in paragraph (e)(4). - (e) The requirement in paragraph (a) does not apply to -- - (1) Cargoes carried in vessels of the Panama Canal Commission or as required or authorized by law or treaty;

-- (1) Cargoes carried in vessels of the Panama Canal Commission or as required or authorized by law or treaty; - (2) Ocean transportation between foreign countries of supplies purchased with foreign currencies made available, or derived from funds that are made available, under the Foreign Assistance Act of 1961 (22 U.S.C.
-2353); and - (3) Shipments of classified supplies when the classification prohibits the use of non-Government vessels. - (f) Guidance regarding fair and reasonable rates for privately owned U.S.-flag commercial vessels may be obtained from the:
+- (2) Ocean transportation between foreign countries of supplies purchased with foreign currencies made available, or derived from funds that are made available, under the Foreign Assistance Act of 1961 (22 U.S.C.
+2353); - (3) Shipments of classified supplies when the classification prohibits the use of non-Government vessels; and - (4) Subcontracts or purchase orders for the acquisition of commercial items unless- - (i) This contract is- - (A) A contract or agreement for ocean transportation services; or - (B) A construction contract; or - (ii) The supplies being transported are- - (A) Items the Contractor is reselling or distributing to the Government without adding value.
+(Generally, the Contractor does not add value to the items when it subcontracts items for f.o.b. destination shipment); or - (B) Shipped in direct support of U.S. military- - (1) Contingency operations: - (2) Exercises; or - (3) Forces deployed in connection with United Nations or North Atlantic Treaty Organization humanitarian or peacekeeping operations. - (f) Guidance regarding fair and reasonable rates for privately owned U.S.-flag commercial vessels may be obtained from the:

-Office of Costs and Rates Maritime Administration 400 Seventh Street, SW Washington DC 20590 Phone: (202) 366-4610.
+Office of Costs and Rates Maritime Administration 400 Seventh Street, SW Washington, DC 20590 Phone: 202-366-2324.

-CLAUSE I.69 52.247-67 SUBMISSION OF COMMERCIAL TRANSPORTATION BILLS TO THE GENERAL SERVICES ADMINISTRATION FOR AUDIT.
+CLAUSE I.65 52.247-67 SUBMISSION OF COMMERCIAL TRANSPORTATION BILLS TO THE GENERAL SERVICES ADMINISTRATION FOR AUDIT.
 (JUN 1997)

-- (a) (1) In accordance with paragraph (a)(2) of this clause, the Contractor shall submit to the General Services Administration (GSA) for audit, legible copies of all paid freight bills/invoices, commercial bills of lading (CBL's), passenger coupons, and other supporting documents for transportation services on which the United States will assume freight charges that were paid- - (i) By the Contractor under a cost-reimbursement contract; and - (ii) By a first-tier subcontractor under a cost-reimbursement subcontract thereunder. - (2) Cost-reimbursement Contractors shall only submit for audit those CBL's with freight shipment charges exceeding \$50.00.
+(a) (1) In accordance with paragraph (a)(2) of this clause, the Contractor shall submit to the General Services Administration (GSA) for audit, legible copies of all paid freight bills/invoices, commercial bills of lading (CBL's), passenger coupons, and other supporting documents for transportation services on which the United States will assume freight charges that were paid-

+- (i) By the Contractor under a cost-reimbursement contract; and - (ii) By a first-tier subcontractor under a cost-reimbursement subcontract thereunder. - (2) Cost-reimbursement Contractors shall only submit for audit those CBL's with freight shipment charges exceeding \$50.00.
 Bills under \$50.00 shall be retained on-site by the Contractor and made available for GSA on-site audits.
 This exception only applies to freight shipment bills and is not intended to apply to bills and invoices for any other transportation services. - (b) The Contractor shall forward copies of paid freight bills/invoices, CBL's, passenger coupons, and supporting documents as soon as possible following the end of the month, in one package to the: